 How can I get started using STK in my classroom quickly?

 AGI provides a broad set of example curricula that make use of STK to teach courses in many fields and at all technical levels from elementary school to graduate school.
 AGI engineers have put together many of the curricula and training content, while other content has been developed and shared by existing partner schools.
-You are free to download, try, modify, and use any of these materials; however, be sure to credit the appropriate source.
+You are free to download, try, modify, and use any of these materials; however, you are expected to credit the appropriate source.

 What computer requirements do I need to run STK?